Disable inter-cluster SSL

 Spring Boot Resource Services

-file.
+The generated keystore file is a self-signed cert and is typically referenced in your main application.yml file.
 So, in order to disable SSL with this self-signed cert, you should just remove the following configuration in your application configuration file:

-server: ssl: key-store: classpath:local.keystore key-store-password: storepass
+key-store: classpath:local.keystore

 and then remove the plugin that generates the local keystore from the maven build.